-Freeriders have a great mountain to ride with trees, big bowls and loads of natural hits to catch air, especially in areas such as Huevos Grande and Hangman's Hollow.
-Experienced riders normally head up to the ridge reached by Gondola 2 Here there is a host of chutes that lead into a wide bowl, perfect for freeriders to show what they're made of.
+Freeriders have a great mountain to ride with trees, big bowls and loads of natural hits, especially in areas such as Huevos Grande and Hangman's Hollow.
+Experienced riders normally head up to the ridge reached by the Panorama Gondola which also opens another area to the back of the mountain.
+The main north face provides a host of chutes that lead into a wide bowl, perfect for freeriders to show what they're made of.

-The Cornice run is the one to go for - it's awesome and will give you a major buzz.
-If you really have the balls, check out Wipe Out, a double black run off Chair 23.
-If you emulate the name of this run, not only will it make your eyes water, but everyone on the chair lift above will be able to watch and laugh as you wipe out in style (give them two fingers and then get on your way).
+Cornice Bowl is the one to go for - it's awesome and will give you a major buzz.
+For the more advanced riders, check out Wipe Out, a double black run off Chair 23.

 Freestylers have a resort that is well in tune with their needs, whether you're after natural hits or purpose built jumps.
 In recent years, Mammoth “Unbound” has progressed into more than a dozen conveniently integrated parks giving you freestyle areas at various points across the resort.